 Autism is a global issue.
 Individuals affected by autism are our family; friends and neighbors.
-In the USA autism affects 1 in 68 adults; and 1 in 45 boys.
+In the USA autism affects about 1 in 54 U.S. children (Centers for Disease Control and Prevention, 2020).
 It affects everyone because we are all interconnected as a global society.

 It is important for us to understand and care about the lives of autistic individuals as they are often misunderstood due to lack of representation in the media and public eye.
 As humans, we deserve to feel understood by others, and we all deserve to live a life free of preconceptions and prejudice that can get in the way of us leading happy and meaningful lives in society.

 As a social cultural anthropologist, I urge you to bear with my word of exhortation, that we should support one another, uplift one another when it comes to important social causes.
-I encourage us to see value in supporting the arts, especially art programs that provide opportunities for individuals with autism to fulfill their creative potential and find meaningful work in society.
+I encourage us to see value in supporting the arts, especially art programs that provide opportunities for autistic individuals to fulfill their creative potential and find meaningful work in society.
 It is important to actively encourage a culture of inclusion in society.
-No child should be marginalized and no family should have to watch their child be rejected by society.
 Together we can make this world a better place.

 I encourage parents, especially those who have nonverbal autistic children, to support their children with the arts as it is an effective creative expressive outlet for them, that will help them relieve feelings of anxiety and stress; reduce symptoms, manage behavior and even have a big impact on their personality development as they get older and transition into adulthood.